odenizgiz/Podcasts-Data/README.md

 * Genre IDs: A list of genre IDs of the genres that a podcast is categorized in.
 I also provide what these IDs stand for in a separate file, called genre_IDs.txt.

 * Episode Count: The number of episodes released so far (August 2017) from a particular podcast.
-Of course, this number is changing, but should still be useful together with the next column "Episode Durations".
+Of course, this number is changing, but could still be useful.
 Here, I limit the dataframe to contain only podcasts that have a minimum number of 20 episodes.

 * Episode Durations: A list of durations of each episode in minutes.